storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Announcements

-- _Using recent version of SQLite3 (`3.26.0`) with a security update ([litehelpers/Cordova-sqlite-storage#837](https://github.com/litehelpers/Cordova-sqlite-storage/issues/837)) and window functions; with `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE) build setting to be extra robust against possible database corruption ref: [litehelpers/Cordova-sqlite-storage#736](https://github.com/litehelpers/Cordova-sqlite-storage/issues/736)_
+- _Using recent version of SQLite3 (`3.28.0`) with recent security updates and window functions; with `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE) build setting to be extra robust against possible database corruption ref: [litehelpers/Cordova-sqlite-storage#736](https://github.com/litehelpers/Cordova-sqlite-storage/issues/736)_
 - `SQLITE_DBCONFIG_DEFENSIVE` flag is used for extra SQL safety, as described above
 - Nice overview of alternatives for storing local data in Cordova apps at: <https://www.sitepoint.com/storing-local-data-in-a-cordova-app/>
 - New alternative solution for small data storage: [TheCocoaProject / cordova-plugin-nativestorage](https://github.com/TheCocoaProject/cordova-plugin-nativestorage) - simpler "native storage of variables" for Android/iOS/Windows